Grinderofl/Tempest/readme.md

 * `tempest YourGenerator specific YourNewTargetFile` to skip all options and generate 'YourNewTargetFile'
 * `tempest YourGenerator specific` to go directly to asking file name

+#### Self-hosting generators

+Sometimes you might want to have your generator without the extra `tempest` commands.
+There `(will be)` an option in New generator to create a fresh template with all prerequisites, there's also a sample with a self-hosted generator.

 #### Other parameters for tempest:

 `tempest -g|--generator GeneratorName` - Specifies generator name differently